Best Martin Guitar 0/00/000 Acoustic Guitars 2026

 PROS

-• • VTS spruce top delivers nuanced vintage tone and responsiveness.
+• • VTS spruce top delivers enhanced vintage tone and responsiveness, a noticeable upgrade.

 CONS